scriptype/ad-generator/readme.md

 ## Build

-Run the below command to finalize the work and produce a minimal build output:
+To finalize the work and produce a minimal build output, run:

 ```sh
 npm run build